 Homeschooling really is easy.

 would fail because it was too difficult.
-The most difficult task is

 is legal in all 50 of the United States.

 One of the main things you think about when you consider